HEAPLab/linux-rt-science/README.md

 * `procps`

 #### rtsyscheck
-Checks if the system is configured correctly for RT
+This script checks if the system is configured correctly for RT.
+It does not require any special parameter.

 #### rtps
-simple ps-like program to list RT applications
+Simple ps-like program to list RT applications.
 ```
 Syntax: rtps [-k] [-f|-r|-b|-i|-d]